flame-engine/flame/doc/bridge_packages/flame_console/flame_console.md

 Flame Console is an overlay, so to use it, you will need to register it in your game widget.

-Then, showing the overlay is up to you, below we see example of a floating action button that will show the console when pressed.
+Then, showing the overlay is up to you, below we see an example of a floating action button that will show the console when pressed.

 ```dart